polylang/polylang/readme.txt

 = 3.6.1 (2024-04-09) =

-* Pro: Fix ACF fields not swown after a post was translated with DeepL
+* Pro: Fix ACF fields not shown after a post was translated with DeepL
 * Remove rewrite when registering the language taxonomy #1457
 * Fix search block not filtered when displayed as button only #1459
 * Fix current language not kept when using switch_to_blog() in multisite #1458